-BIOL 102 General Biology.
-4 hours.
-This course will provide students with an overview of biology from cellular structure to classification of organisms.
-This course will also introduce basic ecological principles.
 BIOL 106 Conservation Theory and Management.
 3 hours.
-Prerequisite: BIOL 102.
 A study of our natural resources, current status, future prospects, development of the past compared to present practices.
 A review of outstanding conservationists and their ideas.

 BIOL 109 Introduction to Anatomy and Physiology.
 4 hours.
 This course provides a basic understanding of the human body systems from a single cell to the coordinated whole, the relationship between structure and function, and the effects of disease on the body.
 The integumentary, skeletal, muscular, nervous, endocrine, circulatory, digestive, respiratory, urinary and reproductive systems will be covered.
 The laboratory session will support the lecture activity.
 It is designed for students in health science programs who need a single semester of anatomy and physiology.